 STEP 3

 Online tools like TuneMyMusic and Soundiiz are easy to use for smaller transfers.
-Because they run in a browser, performance can be less predictable for large libraries (for example, slower speed, timeouts, or mismatched tracks).
+Because they run in a browser, large libraries can run into slower speeds, session timeouts, or mismatched tracks.
 For a few playlists, they can still be a convenient option.

 TuneMyMusic